ysndr/MSc-Thesis/chapter/related-work.md

 The rust-analyzer defines almost thirty non-standard commands [@rust-analyzer-extensions], to enable different language specific actions.

-Taking the idea of the CodeCompass project further, Rodriguez-Echeverria et al. propose a generic extension of the LSP for graphical modeling [@lsp-for-graphical-modeling].
+Taking the idea of the CodeCompass project further, Rodriguez-Echeverria et al. propose a generic extension of the LSP for graphical modeling [@rodriguez-echeverriaLanguageServerProtocol2018].
 Their approach is based on a generic intermediate representation of graphs which can be generated by language servers and turned into a graphical representation by the client implementation.

-Similarly, in [@Specification-Language-Server-Protocol,@decoupling-core-analysis-support] the authors describe a method to develop language agnostic LSP extensions.
+Similarly, in [@raskSpecificationLanguageServer2021,@raskDecouplingCoreAnalysis2021] the authors describe a method to develop language agnostic LSP extensions.
 In their work they defined a language server protocol for specification languages (SLSP) which builds on top of the existing LSP.
 The SLSP defines several extensions that each group the functionality of specific domains.
 However, unlike other LSP extensions that are added to facilitate functions of a specific server, SLSP is language agnostic.